Server Side Config

 workflows

-always contains the Atlantis default workflow under the key default
+workflows always contains the Atlantis default workflow under the key default:

 workflows: